thewhitetulip/intro-to-vuejs/3_building_the_front_end.md

 	priority:'1', comments:[comment:{content:"dummy comment", author:"sherlock",
 	created:"2016-12-3"},], showComment:false},]

 We will be binding input tags to elements inside the `task` variable.
-For instance, the input tag which takes the title of the task would be bound to `task.title`, other input tags are bound to corresponding attributes to our `task` object.
+For instance, the input tag which takes the title of the task would be bound to `task.title`, other input tags are bound to corresponding attributes of our `task` object.

 `tasks` is the main variable which will control what is currently getting displayed in our page.